Khushi-patel1221/VoteCast/README.md

 6. Update MongoDB configuration:

  Open backend/src/.env and modify the following :

 ```javascript
  mongodb+srv://<username>:<password>@<cluster>/<database>?retryWrites=true&w=majority&appName=<appname>
 ```
  Replace the following placeholders in your configuration files:

- -<username>: Your MongoDB username
+ <username>: Your MongoDB username
- -<password>: Your MongoDB password
+ <password>: Your MongoDB password
- -<cluster>: The MongoDB cluster URL
+ <cluster>: The MongoDB cluster URL
- -<database>: The MongoDB database name
+ <database>: The MongoDB database name
- -<appname>: Optional.
+ <appname>: Optional.
 The name of your application

 5. Start the backend server:
 ```sh